Encharted Cook

 So, let's cook!

-The ingredients, top to bottom: sliced bacon, smoked cocktail sausages, and dark brown sugar.
+The Ingredients, clockwise from top: sliced bacon, smoked cocktail sausages, and dark brown sugar.

 Here's what you need to make Bacon Wrapped Smokies: